adielro/Floor-Is-Lava/README.md

 # Floor is Lava

-"The Floor is Lava" is a thrilling 2D survival game developed in Unity.
+"Floor is Lava" is a thrilling 2D survival game developed in Unity.
 In this game, players must navigate a treacherous world of molten lava, testing their agility and reflexes to stay alive for as long as possible.

 ## Game Description